stephw-tib/pid4nfdi-training/docs/source/igsn.rst

 How do I search for an IGSN ID?
 -------------------------------

 IGSN IDs created in DataCite services are of relatedIdentifierType ‘DOI’.
-Hence, Findable IGSN IDs appear in search queries through DataCite Commons, DataCite APIs, and other discovery services.
-They are also represented in the PID Graph.
+Hence, Findable IGSN IDs appear in search queries through `DataCite Commons <https://commons.datacite.org/>`_, DataCite APIs, and other discovery services.
+They are also represented in the `PID Graph <https://support.datacite.org/docs/datacite-graphql-api-guide>`_.
 To limit a search to IGSN IDs only, one must take advantage of the IGSN ID Catalog Repository type.
-For example, the following search query displays all findable IGSN IDs within `DataCite Commons: <https://commons.datacite.org/doi.org?query=client.client_type%3AigsnCatalog+types.resourceTypeGeneral%3APhysicalObject>`_.
+For example, the following search query displays all findable IGSN IDs within `DataCite Commons <https://commons.datacite.org/doi.org?query=client.client_type%3AigsnCatalog+types.resourceTypeGeneral%3APhysicalObject>`_.
 This query string is not intuitively obvious, and DataCite will soon release a feature in DataCite Commons to facilitate querying and reporting on IGSN IDs.

 Interoperability
 ----------------